LSyM-UVEG/ANISE/README.md

 # ANISE
-ANISE (grAphical coNfigurator of TiFoSi In Silico Experiments) is an application that allows you to configure the input file of Tifosi which is a computational tool to simulate the cellular dynamics of planar epithelia.
+ANISE (grAphical coNfigurator of TiFoSi In Silico Experiments) is an application that allows you to configure the input file of TiFoSi (Tissues: Forces & Signalling) which is a computational tool to simulate the cellular dynamics of planar epithelia.

 The entire application is developed in javascript, mainly using [React](https://reactjs.org/), a library for building user interfaces.